 In 1943, the Istiqlal Party (Independence Party) was founded to press for independence, with discreet US support.

-In 1944, the Moroccan Cinematographic Centre was established as the nation's film regulatory agency, and studios were opened in Rabat.
+In 1944, the Moroccan Cinematographic Centre (CCM), the nation's film regulatory agency, was established, and studios were opened in Rabat.

-Before the founding of the State of Israel in 1948, Morocco had approximately 265,000 Jews, the largest Jewish community in the Muslim world.
-Current estimates show significantly smaller populations in Casablanca, Rabat, and Marrakesh, with the remaining population dispersed throughout the country.
+In 1948, before the founding of the State of Israel, Morocco had the largest Jewish community in the Muslim world, with approximately 265,000 Jews residing in the country.

 In 1952, Orson Welles' "Othello" won the Palme d'Or at the Cannes Film Festival under the Moroccan flag.